Commercial Driver's License (CDL)

 Additional testing and fees are required to add endorsements or remove restrictions from a CDL.
 Adding school bus and passenger transport endorsements requires a road test in an appropriate vehicle.

-To renew a hazmat or school bus endorsement, you need to retake the knowledge test.
+To renew a CDL with hazmat or school bus endorsement, the hazmat or school bus endorsement knowledge test needs to retaken.
 The knowledge test is not required to renew licenses with other endorsements.

-In order to renew or upgrade a driver’s license with school bus, hazmat or other endorsements, the driver must pass a written test for each endorsement.
+In order to upgrade a driver’s license with school bus, hazmat or other endorsements, the driver must pass a written test for each endorsement.

 Endorsements: Restrictions :